St Augustine's Church, Flimwell

 St Augustine's Church is the Anglican parish church of Flimwell, a village in the Rother district of East Sussex, England.
 It was consecrated in 1839 after architect Decimus Burton had built the nave and tower, which was then topped with a spire in 1873.
 The building was extended six years later by the addition of a chancel.
 The church has grade II listed building status.
+In 1978 the parish was pastorally reorganized into a United Benefice with the neighboring St Mary's Ticehurst.